-As outlined in both the Five Year Consolidated Plan and the 2020 Action Plan, the City of Oshkosh follows a public participation plan designed to solicit citizen input, while at the same time helping to inform the public of resources, emerging needs and restrictions and limitations of available resources.
+As outlined in both the Five Year Consolidated Plan and the 2021 Action Plan, the City of Oshkosh follows a public participation plan designed to solicit citizen input, while at the same time helping to inform the public of resources, emerging needs and restrictions and limitations of available resources.

-The notice of availability of the Consolidated Annual Performance and Evaluation Report (CAPER) for the 2020 Community Development Block Grant Program Year was published on July 10, 2021.
+The notice of availability of the Consolidated Annual Performance and Evaluation Report (CAPER) for the 2021 Community Development Block Grant Program Year was published on July 12, 2022 and is available for a period of 15 days.
 The notice included a provision that the Report includes an assessment of expenditures in relation to community objectives; progress on HUD financed activities; and an analysis of persons benefitting from activities.
-Also it was noted the Plan was available for public review online and in the Community Development office.
-The notice provided citizens an opportunity to attend the Redevelopment Authority meeting on July 21 at which time staff presented the 2020 CAPER summarizing the expenditures occurring during the program year and persons benefitting from the activities/programs carried out.
-The Redevelopment Authority meeting is televised on the local city cable channel.
-Staff noted at the Redevelopment Authority meeting that written comments were being accepted until July 26.
-Please see the Board comments and staff's response, in the excerpt from the July 21 Board meeting in the Attachments.
-No citizens comments were received at the Board meeting.
-A neighborhood meeting was also held the evening of July 22; X person attended but no comments were received.
-No written comments were received prior to submitting the CAPER to HUD.
+Also it was noted the Plan was available for public review online and in the Community Development office as stated in the City's Citizen Participation Plan.